y2kbugger/y2kbugger.github.io/content/programming/baremetal-riscv-renode-1.rst

 Building an elf binary using gcc
 ================================
-GCC will build am image based on our assembly source code.
-The ELF binary is the ROM image and Renode is the emulator.
+GCC will build an ELF binary based on our assembly source code.
+This binary is the ROM image and Renode is the emulator.

 By default, gcc outputs a format called ELF.
 This format is understood and loaded by the OS, `i.e. linux, <https://lwn.net/Articles/631631/>`_.
 Renode also has the ability to understand ELF files and will load the sections into memory and put the program counter at the right spot to start executing [#renode-elf-start]_.